New Right (Denmark): Founding and outside the Folketing

 On 24 September 2015, architect Pernille Vermund and chemical engineer Peter Seier Christensen announced that they were in the process of establishing a new political party with the working title "We Conservatives" (Vi Konservative), but instead settled on the name "Nye Borgerlige".
 Both founders were former members of the Conservative People's Party for which party Vermund had served as a Helsingør Municipality councilor from the 2009 municipal election until 2011.
 On 20 October 2015, they launched the party website and published a political program (principprogram).
 In an interview to B.T. on the same day, Vermund and Seier described their policies as "a mix of the Danish People's Party and the Liberal Alliance" and told that 360 people had joined.
 The party was founded in response to the then-government's handling of the 2015 European migrant crisis.

 On 21 September 2016, the founders announced that they had gathered the 20,109 signatures – amounting to one 175th of valid votes cast at the previous general election – required to run in the next election.
 They held their first official press conference in Copenhagen one day later, notably emphasizing the party's three "non-negotiable demands" (ufravigelige krav) as a prerequisite for backing any government; these were a total asylum freeze, eviction of criminal foreigners after their first conviction, and that foreigners staying in Denmark must be able to support themselves.
-The party's eligibility to run was officially approved by the Ministry of the Interior on 6 October, when the party was assigned its requested election letter D. In October, Progress Party stopped collecting signatures to support Nye Borgerlige because they "have taken over the Progress Party's old messages".
+The party's eligibility to run was officially approved by the Ministry of the Interior on 6 October, when the party was assigned its requested election party letter D. In October, Progress Party stopped collecting signatures to support Nye Borgerlige because they "have taken over the Progress Party's old messages".

 On 12 November 2016, Nye Borgerlige held its first annual party conference in Fredericia with about 400 attendees, while at the time reporting 2,773 members with nine municipal councillors quickly changed their party affiliation to it.
 Market research firm Gallup polled in November 2016 and determined that the party would primarily obtain its voters from the Danish People's Party.
 Running in 61 out of the 98 municipalities during the 2017 local elections, Nye Borgerlige secured 0.9% of the vote nationally, acquiring just one out of the 2,432 municipal councilors nationwide – the one awarded to incumbent councilor Mette Thiesen in Hillerød Municipality who had been elected for the Conservative People's Party in 2013.